-If you are a disabled Veteran, a military retiree, or receive Social Security income benefits, you will get more money next year, but not a lot.
+If you are a disabled Veteran, a military retiree, or receive Social Security income benefits, you will get more money next year, but just how much?
+The Social Security & VA Benefit raises in 2021 will be slim, but atleast it's something.
 The increase will likely be less than this year’s increase.
-The 2020 Cost-of-Living Adjustment (COLA) resulted in a 1.6 % increase, but you won’t get anything like that in 2021.
+The 2020 Cost-of-Living Adjustment, also known as COLA, resulted in a 1.6 % increase, but you won’t get anything like that in 2021.

 Social Security laws stipulate that amount of money paid to Americans who receive Social Security benefits (old age and disability), disabled Veterans, and military retirees must be adjusted annually for inflation.
 The Social Security Administration uses one of the measures of the Consumer Price Index (CPI) to gauge the inflation level during the third quarter of the year (July, August and September).
 Although the September inflation figures are not yet available, the inflation rate has been low this year, so the 2021 COLA will likely be a slim 1.3% increase tying the lowest positive increase since 1975.
 (The annual COLA has been worse.
 It was 0% three times: 2010, 2011, and 2016.)